pie-framework/pie-elements/packages/categorize/docs/pie-schema.json.md

 The object is an array with all elements of the type `string`.

+## `alternateResponse` (array, required)

+Array of alternatives correct choices

+The object is an array with all elements of the type `array`.

 # `feedback` (object)

 Properties of the `feedback` object: